lornebb/NullAnIon/README.md

 #### First-time user

-1. As a first-time user, I want to quickly and easily navigate around the site to understand what this company does / can do for me.
+1. As a first-time user, I want to quickly and easily navigate around the site to understand what this company does / can do for me without needing to give any credentials.
 2. As a first-time user, I want to hear examples of work.
 3. As a first-time user, I want to select a service and follow an easy to use form to customise my order.
 4. As a first-time user, I want to see clear changes to quote price, and transparent pricing so as to not feel slighted on price.
 5. As a first-time user, I want to make sure I create an account before I pay to ensure a relation between order and my account.
 6. As a first-time user, I want to make sure that after I pay, I get a confirmation of payment.
 7. As a first-time user, I want to make sure that after I have paid, my files can be uploaded securely.
-8. As a first-time user, I want to have an easy communication process with the engineer working on my material.
+8. As a first-time user, I want to have an instant and easy communication process with the engineer working on my material.

 #### Returning Customer